Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-pu.markdown

 {{%ssummary%}}{{%/ssummary%}}

-By clicking the `Processing Units` tab , you will enter the PU screen.
-This screen enables you to monitor the physical resources of your processing units.
+Use the Processing Units view to monitor the physical resources of your processing units.
 Please refer to the image below and the call-outs in it for more details.

 <br>